MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-apps-for-anonymous-user.md

 | `userRole` | `anonymous`, represents anonymous user |

 > [!NOTE]
-> The ID returned in bot API payload and Teams Client SDK are not same.
+> The ID received in bot API payload and Teams Client SDK API are not same.

 **Get Single Member API**